Other plant databases & plant-related sites

 Students Explore the Intersection of Art and Science

-Illustrations from the 16th century naturalist Mark Catesby's The Natural History of Carolina, Florida, and the Bahama Islands are the foundation of lesson plans designed to help students learn more about the importance of observation and the relationship between art and science.
+Illustrations from the 16th century naturalist Mark Catesby's The Natural History of Carolina, Florida, and the Bahama Islands (which can be seen online at the Biodiversity Heritage Library [click "View Volume"]) are the foundation of lesson plans designed to help students learn more about the importance of observation and the relationship between art and science.
 Developed as part of a collaboration with the Catesby Commemorative Trust and the College of Charleston.

 Opening the World through Journaling: